Friday, May 3, 2024

 I am sorry this letter is getting to you a day late, but Fate is a mistress without care, at times placing the thorn of regret firmly in one's side after put things off until it is too late.

 I am not a chef, nor am I I fanboy of yours.
 While I own most of your books, I didn’t change my life and become a chef after reading your Kitchen Confidential.
 I stayed the course.
 But I just wanted to tell you that you helped me do that, stay the course with passion and honesty.
 I have heard your voice reading your book on many many many miles on the road.
 You had the mystical, perfect match: a physical voice that matched ones writer’s voice.
-As someone who has dabbled in the token word field, it was both humbling and a bench mark at the same time to hear a voice that seemed to resonate with all I have tried to be.
+As someone who has dabbled in the spoken word field, it was both humbling and a bench mark at the same time to hear a voice that seemed to resonate with all I have tried to be.

 It always seemed that you looked in awe at rock musicians, as if you wanted to be them, share their magic.
 Well, you did.
 I realized a few years ago that you influenced legions of people that would’ve picked up a guitar, bass, or drums and inspired them to go into cooking.
 It was no accident that your stunning writing voice in “Kitchen Confidential”, one that was that of the most perfect and mesmerizing, is the one that placed you among the chosen.
 It was deserved.
 You gave illumination to a path that many never knew and then, after reading you, chose it.
 As rock Music started to die in 1996, you came in and showed that the kitchen was the new stage.
 As being a competent sounding recording artist became a digital slight of hand rather than mastery of a once sacred craft, you arrived and showed the one place where one cannot lie: cooking.
 The parallels are there.
 Everyone needs some sort of Music.
 Everyone needs some sort of food.